 Half-Life 3 VR

 Each Half-Life has seen something revolutionary introduced into gaming.
 The first title offered previously unseen levels of narrative immersion, while the sequel pioneered realistic physical object behaviour, empowering the player to use physics as a puzzle-solving device and a weapon.
-Following that pattern, it seems plausible that Half-Life 3 could be developed for VR and although the newly released Half-Life: Alyx is a VR only prequel to the events of Half-Life 2, it hasn’t been branded as the third episode or third entry into the series.
+Following that pattern, it seemed plausible that Half-Life 3 could be developed for VR and although the newly released Half-Life: Alyx is a VR only prequel to the events of Half-Life 2, it hasn’t been branded as the third episode or third entry into the series.

 Half-Life 3 story